 Architecture is a process as much as a product, a method of making decisions based on drawings and conversation.
 The following is a summary of how we go about the design process at FKA.
 The intention is to explain our methods to new clients, prospective clients might be interested as well.

 In our office we allow for the distinction between the art and the technology of building.
 Sean oversees the technical aspects, making sure the project is done correctly.
 I take care of the artistic and human-based sides of the field, my job is to make sure the project is done well.
 We enjoy this business arrangement because it lets us focus on our natural skills, both left-brain and right-brain thought is essential to good architecture.
 In practical terms it means that I take the lead early in the process, Sean takes the helm in the later phases.
+We employ two drafters to draw the final plan sets.

 If the land has been purchased, I prefer meeting clients for the first time on site.
 I try to get a sense of how the new owners see the land, what they react to, the particulars of why they chose it.
 I check the light and the views, the slope, which trees might want to be kept and if there are other significant landscape features to be incorporated.